Skip to main content

 How could we best manage local water supplies in ways that benefit communities and rivers?
 Los Angeles County in Southern California imports the majority of its water.
 After residents use this water, wastewater treatment facilities clean it and then generally discharge it into local streams, such as the Los Angeles River and Santa Clara River.
 There are now efforts to recycle more of this water and discharge less of it into streams in the name of increasing local water supplies.
 These changes raise questions about what the appropriate amount and timing of discharges would be so that we could bolster water supplies and restore ecological integrity at the same time.

-2) Terrestrial invertebrate IDing and sorting - Students should have some previous experience with IDing terrestrial invertebrates and a strong interest in entomology.
-Please reference any past experience with IDing beetles, ants, and spiders (and other terrestrial inverts) in your statement.
-Students should be able to commit to working 6 hours in the lab per week (3 hours over two days or 6 hours on one day).
+Qualifications: Students should have some previous experience with IDing terrestrial invertebrates and a strong interest in entomology.
+Please reference any past experience with IDing beetles, ants, and spiders (and other invertebrates) in your statement.

 Day-to-day supervisor for this project: Melissa von Mayrhauser